 - Added value for device owners and revenue streams for OEMs.
 Using OTA, the manufacturer can add features after the hardware has left the dealership and implement updates later to meet evolving user needs.
-Consider a consumer who wants to enhance their audio system, enable/disable service subscriptions, or request an increase in horsepower from 200 to 300.
-OTA updates allow the user to get customized benefits and opens up business opportunities for manufacturers and third parties.
+Consider a consumer who wants to enhance their audio system, enable/disable service subscriptions or request an increase in horsepower from 200 to 300.
+OTA updates allow the user to get customized benefits and open up business opportunities for manufacturers and third parties.

 - Improved customer satisfaction.
 Users save time by not bringing their vehicle to the service center.
 They receive the latest safety or functional updates without being involved in the process.
-Users get on-demand in-vehicle services, the same experience as on their mobile phones.
+Users get on-demand, in-vehicle services – the same experience as on their mobile phones.

 - Continuous monitoring of the vehicle’s behavior after software updates based on data received from the device.
-For OEMs to close the loop after the update, it is crucial for them to be able to remotely monitor the vehicle’s behavior to analyze the impact, usage patterns, and potential negative side effects after the update.
+For OEMs to close the loop after the update, it is crucial for them to be able to remotely monitor the vehicle’s behavior to analyze the impact, usage patterns and any potential negative side effects after the update.